Girls’ Voices on Justice-Mini-Series #2

 “Girls’ Voices: Without Us, No Justice”

-Since March 2012 (with the exception of the four pandemic years of 2020-2023, I have had the privilege of bringing a group of teen girls to the United Nations in New York City to participate in the UN Commission on the Status of Weomen (CSW),
+Every March since 2012 (with the exception of some of the pandemic years), I have had the privilege of bringing a group of teen girls to the United Nations in New York City to participate in the UN Commission on the Status of Women (CSW).

-The girls are members of their Catholic high school’s chapter of the WYA Club, of which I have been a co-moderator for all these years.
+The girls are members of their Catholic high school’s chapter of the World Youth Alliance (WYA), a school club of which I have been a co-moderator for all these years.

-WYA is a worldwide organization devoted to the dignity of the human being.
+WYA is a worldwide youth organization devoted to the dignity of the human being (https://wya.net).

-Mary Kay has sometimes offered the one of our girls a place on the Grail’s parallel event panel.
-This year in March 2026, Mary Kay offered two of our girls (who have also been students in my religion class during their ninth-grade year) the wonderful opportunity of serving on the Grail Panel: Girls’ Voices: Without Us, No Justice.
+Mary Kay has sometimes afforded one of our girls a place on the Grail’s CSW event panel.
+This year in March 2026 for CSW70,she offered two of our girls the wonderful opportunity of serving—one as a co-moderator and the other as a panelist—on the Grail event panel, Girls’ Voices: Without Us, No Justice.

-This post, and several to follow in C:WED’s second anniversary mini-series, will highlight the talks of five of the girl who were panelists and also the two co-moderators.
+This post, and several to follow in C:WED’s second anniversary mini-series, will highlight the talks of five of the panelists and the two co-moderators.

-United Nations Commission on the Status of Women (CSW70)
+United Nations Commission on the Status of Women (CSW70 2026)

-This CSW parallel event was sponsored by the Grail and UFER, which are both non-governmental organizations (NGOs), both with the special status of ECOSOC standing,
+This CSW parallel event was co-sponsored by The Grail and United for Equity and Ending Racism (UFER) (2), which are both non-governmental organizations (NGOs), each with the special UN ECOSOC standing.

 The panel was set up to address the priority theme of CSW70: